Click on the links below to preview selected pages from this course.

 - Cholesterol Screening and Management Guidelines

-Intended audience: Medical laboratory scientists, medical technologists, and technicians.
+Intended Audience: Medical laboratory scientists and medical laboratory technicians.
 This course is also appropriate for medical laboratory science students, pathology residents, and other healthcare personnel who are responsible for prescribing and administering antihyperlipidemic medications.

-Author information: Kyle D. Mills, DO, MLS(ASCP)SH, completed his professional medical education at the University of Pikeville - Kentucky College of Osteopathic Medicine in Pikeville, Kentucky, in 2018.
-He is currently pursuing residency in internal medicine at the University of Louisville in Louisville, Kentucky.
-Dr. Mills also holds a Bachelor of Health Science in Clinical Laboratory Sciences degree from the University of Kentucky and is an American Society for Clinical Pathology (ASCP) certified Medical Laboratory Scientist (MLS) and Specialist in Hematology (SH).
+Author Information: Kyle D. Mills, DO, MLS(ASCP)SH, completed his professional medical education at the University of Pikeville - Kentucky College of Osteopathic Medicine in Pikeville, Kentucky.
+He is currently pursuing a residency in internal medicine at the University of Louisville in Louisville, Kentucky.
+Dr. Mills also holds a Bachelor of Health Science degree in Clinical Laboratory Sciences from the University of Kentucky and is an American Society for Clinical Pathology (ASCP) certified Medical Laboratory Scientist (MLS) and Specialist in Hematology (SH).
 Before attending medical school, Dr. Mills worked on the laboratory bench as a generalist and led a medical laboratory technician program.

-Reviewer information: Katie Blain, PharmD, MPH is a pharmacist with the Appalachian Regional Healthcare health system in Eastern Kentucky and Southern West Virginia.
+Katie Blain, PharmD, MPH is a pharmacist with the Appalachian Regional Healthcare Health System in Eastern Kentucky and Southern West Virginia.
 Dr. Blain currently serves as the Kentucky Pharmacists Association (KPhA) New Practitioner Committee Chair.
 She completed an American Society of Health System Pharmacy (ASHP) accredited community pharmacy residency program with Sullivan University College of Pharmacy and Walgreens Co. in Louisville, Kentucky.
 Dr. Blain received her Doctor of Pharmacy and Master of Public Health degrees from the University of Kentucky.